Chapter 4:

 Now he's rambling.
 And still no name.
 Annoying old coot.
 I am a little curious about the dwarven religion, but I'm more interested in the jarcoba.

 It looks like his head whips around to look behind him before looking back at me.
-He laughs nervously and I'm able to see his dog-like teeth.
+He laughs nervously and I'm able to see the knives he has for teeth.
 When he finally speaks, it comes out as a hiss.
 "Yeah, I've been told I'm unusually dark."

 I wait for an uncomfortable amount of time for an introduction.
 Guess I should ask?
 "What's your name?"